mirumee/ariadne-website/docs/scalars.md

 money.set_value_parser(json_deserialize_money)
 ```

 > **Note:** the previous versions of this document also introduced the `literal_parser`.
-However in the light of `literal_parser` [reference documentation being incorrect](https://github.com/graphql/graphql-js/issues/2567) and the very usefulness of custom literal parsers [being discussed](https://github.com/graphql/graphql-js/issues/2657) we've decided to don't document it here anymore.
+However in the light of `literal_parser` [reference documentation being incorrect](https://github.com/graphql/graphql-js/issues/2567) and the usefulness of custom literal parsers [being discussed](https://github.com/graphql/graphql-js/issues/2657) we've decided to no longer document it in this section.
 >
 > GraphQL query executor provides default literal parser for all scalars that converts `AST` to Python value then calls scalar's value parser with it, making implementation of custom literal parsers for scalars unnecessary.